edgonzalesjr/Phishing-Attack-Investigation/README.md

 ## Objective

-Analyze a phishing email and investigate a Windows-based compromise that involves PowerShell commands and data exfiltration, utilizing provided artefacts and tools.
+Analyze a phishing email and investigate a Windows-based compromise that involves powershell commands and data exfiltration, utilizing provided artefacts and tools.

 ### Skills Learned